|

 Fat (FAT) :

-The FAT EPD reflects differences in adjusted 365-day, twelfth-rib fat thickness
+The FAT EPD reflects differences in adjusted 365-day, 12th-rib fat thickness

-based on ultrasound measurements of live yearling cattle.
-Sires with low, or
+based on carcass measurements of harvested cattle.
+Sires with low, or negative

-highly correlated with the performance of slaughter progeny.
+to be highly correlated with the performance of slaughter progeny.
+All data is

 Ribeye